Questions Regarding the Auction Process

 When and where are these auctions held?

-The Pender County Courthouse suffered catastrophic damage during Hurricane Florence and renovations are ongoing.
-Until the Courthouse is reopened to the public, we will be holding all auctions at the Biberstein Judicial Annex located at 102 S. Walker Street, Burgaw, NC 28425.
+Effective July 12, 2021, the Pender County Courthouse is open to the public.
+All ProTax auctions will take place on the courthouse steps.
 Due to inclement weather or other concerns, we may move the auctions inside the Courthouse.
 We recommend that any potential bidders arrive a few minutes early to ensure that they are in the correct location.

-Please check our website for updates and ask to be put on our e-mailing list for last-minute change notifications.
+Please check our website for updates and click here to request to be put on our e-mailing list for last-minute change notifications.

 What are bid deposits?